wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 }
 ```

-The `applicationStatus` field is added since node version 1.2.4, after activation of the feature #17 “Accept transactions with failed script result”. `"applicationStatus": "scriptExecutionFailed"` means that the dApp script or the asset script failed.
+> The `applicationStatus` field is added since node version 1.2.4, after activation of the feature #17 “Accept transactions with failed script result”.
+Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.
+> `"applicationStatus": "scriptExecutionFailed"` means that the dApp script or the asset script failed.
 For more information, see the [Transaction validation](/en/blockchain/transaction/transaction-validation) article.

 ## GET /transactions/address/{address}/limit/{limit}